ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 ## min

-The field must be greater than or equal to the defined value
+The field must be greater than or equal to the defined value.
+*Note: This validator will ignore values that are null or empty strings.*

 ```javascript
 myField = { min = 8 }